habibmasuro/electrum-nvc-server/HOWTO.md

 used parts.
 It's fine to use a file on a SSD for swap in thise case.

-It's not recommended to do initial indexing of the database on a SSD because the indexing process does at least 20 TB (!) of disk writes and puts considerable wear-and-tear on a SSD.
+It's not recommended to do initial indexing of the database on a SSD because the indexing process puts considerable wear-and-tear on a SSD.
 It's a lot better to use tmpfs and just swap out to disk when necessary.

 Databases have grown to roughly 8 GB in April 2014, give or take a gigabyte between pruning limits 100 and 10000.
 Leveldb prunes the database from time to time, so it's not uncommon to see databases